OT-Net: A Reusable Neural Optimal Transport Solver: Introduction

 \section{Introduction}

-The OT map transmits one probability measure to another in the most economical way, which is widely applied in various areas, such as computer vision \cite{Alvarez2018,seguy2018,wang2021}, computer graphics\cite{Lavenant2018,cui2019}, and deep learning\cite{rakotomamonjy2022optimal,lei2019geometric,An2020AEOT,liu2019wganqc,li2022weakly,miroshnikov2022wasserstein}.
+The OT map transmits one probability measure to another in the most economical way, which is widely applied in various areas, such as generative model \cite{seguy2018,chen2019gradual,An2020AEOT,liu2019wganqc,Daniels2021,Rout2021,gulrajani2017improvedgan}, domain adaptation \cite{courty2017joint,damodaran2018deepjdot,wang2021,chang2022unified,rakotomamonjy2022optimal,chuang2023infoot,tran2023unbalanced}, color transfer \cite{strossner2023low,bonneel2019spot,Alvarez2018,bonneel2016wasserstein,Ferradans2014}, up-sampling \cite{li2022real,Gazdieva2022,li2022weakly,golla2020temporal}.
 Consequently, an effective algorithm to solve the OT problem is essential.
 It can be regarded as a standard linear programming (LP) task, which can be computed by LP tools.
 However, in practical issues, the dimension of two distributions is usually thousands upon thousands.
 In this situation, the computational complexity is unaffordable if the problem is solved by LP algorithms.
 Later, Cuturi et al. \cite{cuturi2013sinkhorn} propose the Sinkhorn-Knopp algorithm by adding an entropic regularizer into the original OT problem, which can solve it quickly by sacrificing accuracy.
 Therefore, various improved variants have emerged, such as the iterative Bregman projections algorithm \cite{bjd2015}, the adaptive primal-dual accelerated algorithm \cite{dpa2018}, the inexact proximal point method \cite{xie2020}, and an accurate algorithm based on Nesterov's smoothing technique \cite{anaaai2022}.